June 21, 2025

 The Australian Solar Landscape: A Market Primed for Growth

 It’s hard to overstate just how much Australia has embraced solar.
 We have one of the highest rates of household solar adoption in the world, with over 3.69 million rooftop PV systems installed as of early 2024.
-This vibrant domestic demand, coupled with an ambitious national target of 82% renewable electricity by 2030, clearly signals a robust and expanding market.
+This vibrant domestic demand, coupled with an ambitious national target of 82% renewable electricity by 2030, points to a robust and expanding market.
 In fact, in 2024 alone, investment in large-scale wind and solar hit a six-year peak, with a massive $9 billion committed to 4.3 GW of new capacity, as reported by The Guardian.

 So, where are all these panels coming from?
 Right now, Australia heavily relies on imports.
 This reality, however, creates a crucial strategic opening for local manufacturing—a chance to enhance our supply chain security, create skilled jobs, and foster homegrown innovation.